Ketoacidosis: Pathophysiology

+Diagnosis

+Blood tests for the diagnosis of diabetic ketoacidosis measure glycemia (sugar level), pH (blood acidity), and ketone bodies.
+As urgent medical treatment is often required when DKA is suspected, the tentative diagnosis can be made based on clinical history and by calculating the anion gap from the basic metabolic panel, which would demonstrate a high anion-gap metabolic acidosis along with high glucose levels.
+This allows timely treatment with fluids and insulin well before direct serum ketone body testing results arrive.
+Urine ketone testing is also available but this cannot easily distinguish DKA from other causes of ketonuria without more context.

+Diagnostic workup should also include tests to determine any potential infectious trigger for DKA such as pneumonia or UTI.

 Management

 Treatment depends on the underlying cause of the ketoacidosis.
 Diabetic ketoacidosis is resolved with insulin infusion, intravenous fluids, electrolyte replacement and supportive care.
 Alcoholic ketoacidosis is treated with intravenous dextrose and supportive care and usually does not require insulin.
 Starvation ketoacidosis can be resolved with intravenous dextrose with attention to electrolyte changes that can occur with refeeding syndrome.

 Epidemiology

 Certain populations are predisposed to develop ketoacidosis including people with diabetes, people with a history of prolonged and heavy alcohol use, pregnant women, breastfeeding women, children, and infants.

 People with diabetes that produce very little or no insulin are predisposed to develop ketoacidosis, especially during periods of illness or missed insulin doses.
 This includes people with type 1 diabetes or ketosis prone diabetes.

 Prolonged heavy alcohol use is a risk of ketoacidosis, especially in people with poor nutrition or a concurrent illness.

 Pregnant women have high levels of hormones including glucagon and human placental lactogen that increase circulating free fatty acids which increases ketone production.
 Lactating women also are predisposed to increased ketone production.
 These populations are at risk of developing ketoacidosis in the setting of metabolic stressors such as fasting, low-carbohydrate diets, or acute illness.

 Children and infants have lower glycogen stores and may develop high levels of glucagon and counter-regulatory hormones during acute illness, especially gastrointestinal illness.
 This allows children and infants to easily produce ketones and although rare, can progress to ketoacidosis in acute illness.